A short novel by David F Pennant

 A Neighbourhood Watch Co-ordinator in a sleepy road does virtually nothing - he puts round two or three news sheets a year and sends out the odd email - until one day the world's computer chips stop working, everything changes and he has to fight to keep the residents from death.

 He reckons the malfunction was caused by a flare from the sun.
 Five days after I web-published, the opening discussion on Radio 4's Material World (27.8.09) was about the severe solar flare of 1859 and its damaging effect on power cables, melting a transformer, etc. and that we are overdue for another flare.
-(See feedback 7) You have been warned...!
+You have been warned...!
 Horizon (BBC1) had a similar programme in March 2012, a time of unusually large solar flares.
+The sun has an eleven year cycle.
+How dependent will we be on computers by 2023?

-For readers' opinions and feedback, click here.
-Thankyou
+For readers' opinions and feedback, click here, noting number 7 especially.